offbynull/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/K-mer)_TOPIC/`

 A k-mer is a subsequence of length k within some larger biological sequence (e.g. DNA or amino acid chain).
-For example, in the DNA sequence `GAAATC`, the following k-mer's exist:
+For example, in the DNA sequence GAAATC, the following k-mer's exist:

 | k | k-mers          |
 |---|-----------------|